 A. Approximately two-thirds of our current students plan to pursue doctoral degrees after completing the program.
-They pursue doctoral degrees in such fields as Women's Studies, English, Sociology, Political Science, Public Policy, History, Religious Studies, and Anthropology.
+They pursue doctoral degrees in such fields as Women's and Gender Studies, English, Sociology, Political Science, Public Policy, History, Religious Studies, and Anthropology.
 Some plan to pursue advanced degrees and careers in law or public policy.
 The remaining students plan to teach (or continue teaching) in the public schools or seek positions in social service fields (in the field of domestic violence, among other places).

 Q. Is it possible to complete the M.A.
 Program in less than two years?